Veneers in Holly Springs & Raleigh, NC

 You may recognize the term “veneer” from its colloquial use, referring to a façade or thin covering.
 That definition is also accurate for dental veneers!
 A veneer is a tooth-colored, very thin layer of material placed over the front of a tooth.
 While it adheres only to the front, a veneer can still significantly affect a tooth’s shape and appearance.
-We offer dental veneers to all of our Holly Springs patients.
+We offer dental veneers to all of our Holly Springs and Raleigh patients.

 Veneers are typically made from either resin or porcelain.
 Each type has its own use cases, advantages and disadvantages.

 - Resin veneers are the simplest and most affordable option.
 They are made at the same time as application, meaning they require only one office visit.
 Resin veneers can also be repaired if they break.